ibm-cloud-docs/billing-usage/exporting-usage.md

 | Billing Month      | The month in which usages were incurred.
 Represented in `yyyy-mm` format |
 | Created Time       | Timestamp at which the CSV report was generated |
 {: class="simple-tab-table"}
-{: caption="Table 18.
-Enterprise usage report CSV contents for entity metadata" caption-side="bottom"}
+{: caption="Enterprise usage report CSV contents for entity metadata" caption-side="bottom"}
 {: tab-group="enterprise-account-summary-0-1"}
 {: #entity-metadata-0-1}
 {: tab-title="Entity Metadata"}